Hiring a Facebook media buyer is often framed as a turning point.

 It’s feedback.

-• Do our ads, landing pages, and emails say the same thing?
+- your ads, landing pages, and emails feel like they come from the same thinking

-If these feel difficult to answer, hiring a media buyer may still help, but not in the way most founders expect.
+If these feel difficult to answer, hiring a media buyer may still help.

 Collaboration works best when thinking is shared